mixedmath

 It's interesting to think about what it means to be a lemma in Lean.
 Really, a lemma is any mathematical statement that we claim.
 In standard math, a proof consists of a sequence of statements, organized roughly into sentences and paragraphs — which are then more broadly organized into lemmas, propositions, and theorems.
 But each lemma in Lean is more closely related to each statement in a proof.

 To a first approximation, each sentence in a proof might correspond to one mathematical statement.
 So proving five Lean lemmas is sort of like saying that I understood five sentences in a proof.
-Actually, the give Lean lemmas I showed on Wednesday corresponds to one sentence, as well as two implicit facts used in the proof we were following.
+Actually, the five Lean lemmas I showed on Wednesday corresponds to one sentence, as well as two implicit facts used in the proof we were following.

 There are a lot of implicit things taken for granted in typical matheamtical writing.

-On Wednesday evening, we had 6 sorrys left.
-The other team recognized that a structural change would help and so by Thursday morning, there were only 3 left.
+structural change would help and so by Thursday morning, there were only 3

 Two of these were mostly straightforward, and I filled in most of the details.
 But one thing that kept coming up concerned exponents.